 - Noticeable increase in aggressive behavior

-Once abuse moves forward into an addiction, all control will be lost when it comes to Lunesta use.
+Once abuse moves forward into Lunesta addiction, all control will be lost when it comes to using.
 This means someone abusing Lunesta will begin taking it compulsively and make using the drug their primary goal.
 They will do this at all costs, even sacrificing relationships or responsibilities like school or work.

 At this point, a person will start to display behaviors consistent with a substance use disorder.
 These signs include: